AxionCompany/functions/README.md

 ## Custom HTML Structure

-Oxian Functions allows you to customize the HTML structure of your pages by using index.html files.
+Oxian.js allows you to customize the HTML structure of your pages by using index.html files.
 The closest index.html file to the current path will be considered, while higher-level index.html files are inherited but can be overridden.

 ### Example: Custom HTML Template